 For the storage layer, an important feature of our customizable indexing framework is that it could be generally implemented on most NoSQL databases.
 It will be interesting to extend it to other NoSQL databases and compare the performance with IndexedHBase.
-Inspired by the columnar storage used by both Power Drill [74], Dremel [101] and Shark [160], we can consider grouping frequently co-accessed columns in the HBase tables into separate column families to achieve more efficient queries and analysis algorithms.
+Inspired by the columnar storage used by both Power Drill [75], Dremel [103] and Shark [165], we can consider grouping frequently co-accessed columns in the HBase tables into separate column families to achieve more efficient queries and analysis algorithms.
 The query performance may also be further improved by taking data locality into consideration when launching the MapReduce jobs.

-For the batch analysis module, it will be valuable to incorporate more parallel processing frameworks such as Giraph [17] and Harp [136] into the architecture, and develop more analysis algorithms that can be used in various workflows.
-There is on-going work attempting to extend Pig [23] to provide a high-level language for composing analysis workflows and model the analysis algorithms as basic operators in the language.
+For the batch analysis module, it will be valuable to incorporate more parallel processing frameworks such as Giraph [17] and Harp [169] into the architecture, and develop more analysis algorithms that can be used in various workflows.
+There is ongoing work attempting to extend Pig [23] to provide a high-level language for composing analysis workflows and model the analysis algorithms as basic operators in the language.
 But having more underlying analysis algorithms as building blocks is a pre-condition for such efforts.
 Additionally, domain researchers have written many legacy sequential analysis algorithms using various languages such as Python.
 A general mechanism that can easily parallelize such legacy codes will be very useful.

-For the streaming analysis module, we will integrate advanced collective communication techniques as implemented by the Iterative MapReduce Hadoop plugin Harp [136] into Cloud DIKW, and use them to improve the synchronization performance of both batch and streaming algorithms.
+For the streaming analysis module, we will integrate advanced collective communication techniques as implemented by the Iterative MapReduce Hadoop plugin Harp [169] into Cloud DIKW, and use them to improve the synchronization performance of both batch and streaming algorithms.
 Instead of using a “gather and broadcast” communication model, Harp can organize the parallel workers in a communication chain, so that the local updates generated by each worker can be transmitted through all the other workers in a pipeline.
-According to our earlier attempts [68] to apply this technique in the Twister iterative MapReduce framework [59], it can significantly reduce the synchronization time and ensure that the algorithm achieves near linear scalability.
-With improved synchronization speed, we can process the data at the rate of the whole Twitter firehose stream [142], which is about 10 times larger than gardenhose.
+According to our earlier attempts [69] to apply this technique in the Twister iterative MapReduce framework [60], it can significantly reduce the synchronization time and ensure that the algorithm achieves near linear scalability.
+With improved synchronization speed, we can process the data at the rate of the whole Twitter firehose stream [147], which is about 10 times larger than gardenhose.
 To support higher data speed and larger time window sizes, we may apply the sketch table technique as described in [7] in the clustering bolts and evaluate its impact on the accuracy and efficiency of the whole parallel program.
 Variations in arrival rate and jitter in event distribution exist in many real-time data streams.
 Therefore, we will also make the parallel algorithm elastic to accommodate this irregularity in event arrival.